box/developer.box.com/content/guides/box-ai/index.md

-Box AI API allows you to use Box AI functionality in your custom applications.
+Box AI API allows you to use Box AI functionality in your platform applications.
 For example, you can implement Box AI question and answer functionality in your third party application, or generate content right in